Luos-io/Documentation/src/pages/luos-technology/node/node.md

  - **port_table**: physical port connections.

-Each node hosts the embedded Luos API, which allows services to communicate with others on the network.
+Each node hosts the embedded Luos API, which allows services to communicate with others in the network.
 Nodes have specific network hardware access that have to be defined in the [Luos's Hardware Abstraction Layer (HAL)](./luos-hal.md).
 They can [host, manage, and run services](./luos.md).